IGE-OPERA/swot-omip/README.md

 ## Contribution status
 [Here](https://github.com/meom-group/swot-ocean-model-intercomparison-project/blob/main/status_contribution.md) you will find information about the status of your contribution.

+## Analysis code
+The code used to perform the analysis is available [here](https://github.com/IGE-OPERA/swot-ocean-model-intercomparison-project/tree/main/Analysis).

 ## Contact
 Questions, comments, or suggestions should be submitted by opening a [new issue](https://github.com/meom-group/swot-ocean-model-intercomparison-project/issues).